Zieria tenuis: Description

 Zieria tenuis is an open, straggly shrub which grows to a height of 1.5 m and has wiry branches covered with soft hairs.
 The leaves are composed of three oblong to narrow elliptic leaflets, the central leaflet one 9-32 mm long and 3-7 mm wide.
 The leaves have a petiole 5-18 mm long.
 The lower surface of the leaflets have raised veins and the upper surface is covered with minute, star-like hairs.
 The flowers are arranged in groups of nine to twelve in leaf axils, the groups shorter than the leaves.
 The groups are on a stalk 8-18 mm long and only about 0.5 mm wide.
 The flowers are surrounded by scale-like bracts 1-3 mm long which remain during flowering.
 The sepals are triangular, about 1-2.5 mm long and 1 mm wide and the four petals are white or pinkish, elliptic to egg-shaped, about 2 mm long and 1 mm wide with star-like hairs on both surfaces.
 There are four stamens.
 Flowering occurs between April and July and is followed by fruits which are smooth, glabrous capsules about 3 mm long and 2 mm wide.

 Taxonomy and naming

-Zieria tenuis was first formally described in 2007 by Marco Duretto and Paul Forster from a specimen collected from Agate Creek near Forsayth and the description was published in Austrobaileya.
+Zieria tenuis was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected from Agate Creek near Forsayth and the description was published in Austrobaileya.
 The specific epithet (tenuis) is a Latin word meaning "thin", referring to the thin flower stalk.